Harry White (Irish republican)

 Harry White (1916 – April 1989) was an Irish republican paramilitary.
+Between 1935 and 1941 White was arrested multiple times and imprisoned in Crumlin Road Jail, Mountjoy Jail, Arbour Hill Prison and the Curragh Camp.

 Early life

 Born in Belfast, White worked as a plumber, and joined the Irish Republican Army (IRA) at an early age, being imprisoned several times during the 1930s.
 He travelled to England to take part in the IRA's "S-Plan" bombing campaign of 1939 to 1940, then returned to Dublin to pass his bomb-making skills onto new recruits, including Brendan Behan.
 He then returned to become the IRA's Manchester Operations Officer but, after a bomb he was working on went off in the flat he was renting, he fled to Glasgow, then back to Ireland.

 The IRA in the 1940s

 Shortly after returning to Ireland, White was arrested while giving a lecture on explosives in County Offaly, and was interned at the Curragh Camp.
 The republican prisoners were split into two groups, one led by Pearse Kelly, and the other by Liam Leddy.
 White was unhappy with the situation and refused to take sides.
 Shortly after his arrival, IRA Chief of Staff Seán McCool was also interned, and was concerned that the locations of many of the IRA's arms caches were known only to him.
 He asked White to get the information to the new leadership, by "signing out": declaring that he was no longer involved with a paramilitary group.
 White refused as doing so would be breaking IRA orders, but McCool persisted, suggesting that he could resign from the army before signing out, thereby not contravening IRA rules.
 Once released, he immediately rejoined the IRA and passed on the information; he was also made IRA Quartermaster General by Chief of Staff Charlie Kerins.
-However, he was suspected of involvement in the killing of a police officer, Dinny O'Brien - something which he always denied - and had to go on the run.
+However, he was suspected of involvement in the killing of a police officer, Dinny O'Brien, something which he always denied, and had to go on the run.